datapower-virtual-appliance-demo/dpxx-ops/README.md

 ## Copy ssh credential into Github

-Need to add ssh public key to GitHub to authorise access:
+To allow the Tekton pipeline to push the generated DataPower Kubernetes resource YAMLs to the `dp01-ops` repository, we need to add the public key we've just generated to GitHub.

+Use the following link in a browser to access the GitHub user interface to add an SSH public key:

 ```bash
 https://github.com/settings/keys
 ```

+You'll see the following page:

 ![diagram2](./docs/images/diagram2.png)

-Copy public key to clipboard
+Copy your public key to the clipboard:

 ```bash
 pbcopy < ./.ssh/id_rsa.pub
 ```

-Click on `New SSH Key`
+Click on `New SSH Key`, and complete the following details:

 * Add name `dp01 SSH key`
 * Paste key into box